The Loving Civil Rights Award

 The New York Times Magazine

-Ms. Hannah-Jones is an award-winning investigating journalist covering civil rights and racial injustice for The New York Times Magazine.
+Ms. Hannah-Jones is an award-winning investigative journalist covering civil rights and racial injustice for The New York Times Magazine.
 She has spent much of her career investigating the way racial segregation in housing and schools is maintained through official action and policy.
 In 2016, her episodes of NPR’s This American Life on school segregation (“The Problem We All Live With“) won a Peabody Award.
 Prior to that, she contributed many feature stories exploring housing and school segregation to ProPublica’s award-winning Segregation Now series (which also led to another episode of This American Life, “House Rules,” focused on fair housing).
 In 2015, she co-founded the Ida B. Wells Society for Investigative Journalism, an organization dedicated to increasing and retaining reporters and editors of color in the field of investigative reporting.

 The Center is honored to present Ms. Hannah-Jones with the 2017 Loving Civil Rights Award in recognition of her commitment to investigating and exposing the root causes of segregation in housing and schools.